wandb/docs/docs/guides/integrations/prompts/quickstart.md

 You can also set the `entity` argument in `wandb.init` if logging to a W&B Team.

 ### 2. Log to a Trace
 Next, you'll query OpenAI and log the results to a W&B Trace.
-You'll log the inputs and outputs, start and end times, whether the OpenAI call was successful, token usage, and additional metadata.
+You'll log the inputs and outputs, start, and end times, whether the OpenAI call was successful, token usage, and additional metadata.

 You can see the full description of the arguments to the Trace class [here](https://github.com/wandb/wandb/blob/653015a014281f45770aaf43627f64d9c4f04a32/wandb/sdk/data_types/trace_tree.py#L166).